Complete Spyrus WorkSafe Linux2Go drive review covering hardware and software features along with performance parameters.

 The device measures 86.1 mm x 24.2 mm x 10.8 mm.
 It’s pretty large enough than normal USB storage sticks.
-With all this thickness, it’s not possible to connect any other USB device in neighboring port.
-You may want to use USB extension cable to access neighboring USB port.
-The casing does have strap hole to attach keychain or sort of accessories.
+With all this thickness, it’s not possible to connect any other USB device in a neighboring port.
+You may want to use a USB extension cable to access neighboring USB port.
+The casing does have a strap hole to attach keychain or sort of accessories.

 Software security features

 Along with physical military-grade security, the device has so much to offer on software security front as well.